serverless/serverless/docs/providers/aws/events/cloudfront.md

 - `origin-response`, when CloudFront receives the response from the origin service
 - `viewer-response`, before the response returned to the client

+**IMPORTANT** Due to current [Lambda@Edge limitations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html) it's necessary to set the `DeletionPolicy` to `Retain` for AWS Lambda functions which use the `cloudFront` event.
+The Serverless Framework will do this automatically for you.
+However bear in mind that **you have to delete those AWS Lambda functions manually** once you've removed the service via `serverless remove`.

 ## Simple event definition

 This will enable your Lambda@Edge function to be called by a CloudFront.